Quantum Geometry of Moir\'e Flat Bands Beyond the Valley Paradigm: S4. twisted heterobilayer of checkboard and Lieb lattices (tb-CBL)

 The Lieb lattice is a 2D bipartite lattice derived from the square lattice by adding one additional site at the center of each edge \cite{PhysRevLett.62.1201} (FIG.~\ref{fig:Lieb}(a)).
-Its TB Hamiltonian consists only of NN hoppings, featuring a characteristic zero-energy flat band intersecting dispersive bands at $M$ point (FIG.~\ref{fig:Lieb}(b)), which, in the basis of $\big(A,B,C\big)^T$ sublattices, is:
+Its TB Hamiltonian consists only of NN hopping terms, featuring a characteristic zero-energy flat band intersecting the dispersive bands at $M$ (FIG.~\ref{fig:Lieb}(b)), which, in the basis of $\big(A,B,C\big)^T$ sublattices, is:

-We choose $t=1$ for the following calculations.
-The Lieb lattice mirrors the graph structure of the dice lattice (FIG.~\ref{fig:Lieb}(c)).
-Thus, its zero-energy flat band has the same origin as that of the dice lattice.
+We chose $t=1$ in the following calculations.
+The Lieb lattice mirrors the graph structure of the dice lattice (FIG.~\ref{fig:Lieb}(c)), so that its zero-energy flat band has the same origin.